rc2dev/dwm/README.md

   Sticking a full screen window is not useful and prevents from switching tags (see commit e04a608).
 - Add class to systray.
 This allows adding rules for it on compton.
 - Key and mouse bindings, window rules, aesthetics.
+- Show up on display managers, with `dwm.desktop`.

 ## Requirements